HegertTaresalu/final-project-animal-recognition/README.md

 ## Raspberry pi
     1. sudo apt install python3
-    2. follow the link **Insert tensorflow or tensorflow lite binary link
+    2. follow the link https://github.com/PINTO0309/Tensorflow-bin and install using the provided guide
     3. pip install opencv-python

 The other dependencies that are required should be installed automatically by tensorflow and opencv